 Satellite Internet Connection TechnologyIn order to have a satellite Internet connection in your home, you will need to have a satellite dish (antenna) attached to the roof of your home and a satellite modem connected to your home computer.

 The satellite dish and modem technology is provided to you by Hughes and is installed by a certified HughesNet installer at a time that is convenient for you.
 Inside your home, the installer needs to connect the satellite modem to your personal computer.
 The connection enables you to have that fast satellite Internet speed that won’t tie up your phone lines.

 To learn more about satellite Internet speed or sign up for a satellite Internet connection, visit the Plans and Pricing page to place your satellite Internet order.

 Some people may be hesitant to subscribe to satellite Internet because of myths they’ve heard – or because they are unaware of the convenience and quality offered by satellite broadband providers.

 Read about 5 satellite Internet myths.

 One of the greatest benefits of being a satellite high-speed Internet customer through HughesNet is that the Internet is always on.

 In addition to round-the-clock high-speed Internet availability, HughesNet customers receive other benefits as well.
 By signing up for a satellite high-speed Internet plan, customers receive:

-- Customizable Web portal where you can access news, information, and all your favorite Websites in one place
+- A customizable Web portal where you can access news, information, and all your favorite Websites in one place.

 In addition to these account management tools, the Hughes Website provides a comprehensive list of troubleshooting articles, frequently asked questions, and other high-speed satellite Internet service help.
 If there ever comes a time you need to speak with Hughes about your service, the HughesNet user-friendly customer portal allows you to contact the HughesNet Customer Care and Technical Support staff 24/7.
 There are three easy ways to contact us: